-Google Analytics is completely free to use, and it’s fairly easy to learn get to grip with the basics.
+Google Analytics is completely free to use, and it’s fairly easy to learn and get to grips with the basics.
 It’s easy to pick up and learn the key stats about your web traffic, but dig a little deeper and there is a whole world of data to be used and exploited.

 Getting started with Google Analytics is very similar to how you’d setup Search Console.
 Just log into your Google account and visit analytics.google.com.

-If you’re using WordPress there are several different plugins available to make the verification process a breeze – without ever having to get your hands dirty coding.
+If you’re using WordPress, there are several different plugins available to make the verification process a breeze – without ever having to get your hands dirty coding.

 Don’t let your domain expire

 While this might seem like an obvious one, you’d be surprised by the amount of people who let their domains expire without even realising it has happened – and we don’t just mean hobbyists and small business owners either.